zdszero/zdszero.github.io/sources/Books/blueprint_decoded.md

 When you stop just looking at people at the surface level  and realize we're all kind of made up in the same sort of way.

 And you can become what's called comfortable in your own skin.

-### value givers and takers

-If someone is trying to self seek by giving you knowledge to generate reactions, is that really giving you authentic information or perspectives or vibes or whatever.
-You brain will instinctly reject it.

-When you bringing the party, she is interested.
-When you're trying to wedge your way into her party, she is repelled.